Helpful Weblinks and Referrals

 - National Gay & Lesbian Task Force

-- Parents, Families, & Friends of Lesbian & Gays
+- Parents, Families, and Friends of Lesbians and Gays

 - National Institutes of Health